What are Burn Pits?

 What to Do If You Were Exposed to Burn Pit Smoke

-If you have noticed health problems following burn pit exposure, it is important to make your treating physician aware of your exposure so that your symptoms and any diagnosed medical conditions may be documented.
-In addition, the VA has set up a Burn Pit Registry for military members who served in Operation Enduring Freedom/Operation Iraqi Freedom/Operation New Dawn; Djibouti, Africa, on or after September 11, 2001; Operations Desert Shield or Desert Storm; or Southwest Asia on or after August 2, 1990.
+If you have noticed health problems following burn pit exposure, it is important to make your treating physician aware of your exposure so that your symptoms and any diagnosed medical conditions may be documented for both health care and potential VA benefits.
+In addition, the VA has set up an open Burn Pit Registry for military members who served in Operation Enduring Freedom/Operation Iraqi Freedom/Operation New Dawn; Djibouti, Africa, on or after September 11, 2001; Operations Desert Shield or Desert Storm; or the Southwest Asia theater on or after August 2, 1990.

 The National Defense Authorization Act also contains provisions aimed at the use of burn pits.
 It would require a plan to close remaining burn pits in use and provide a historic, comprehensive list of burn pit-use sites to the Department of Veterans Affairs.
 These provisions would help the VA recognize burn pits and resulting health effects from exposure.